This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Our earlier podcast episode recorded with Karen on Sicily’s Palermo, Val di Noto and Excursions from Palermo
+- Listen: to our earlier podcast episode recorded with Karen on Sicily’s Palermo, Val di Noto and Excursions from Palermo

 - How to plan a trip to Italy – our article that takes you step by step through trip planning so you can avoid our mistakes